SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 - There's a broken version of Summer Games and Winter Games.
 Both need address `0036h` changed from `02h` to `06h`.
 - There is a broken version of Sentinel as well.
 Byte `0036h` needs to be `02h` instead of `03h`.

 This core needs a BIOS to run which you can select with Core Options.
-The Core will load the file `7800bios.bin` found in the `/BIOS/` directory by default.
+The Core will load the file `7800bios.bin` (expected CRC32: `5D13730C`) found in the `/BIOS/` directory by default.

 Sega Genesis Jailbreak Notes